YINI-lang/YINI-spec/YINI-Specification.md

     invalidList = // This is treated as NULL!
     [1, 2, 3]  // Not a list.
     ```
-- A trailing comma is allowed, but a line must not start with a comma.
+- A trailing comma is allowed within `[ ]`, but a line must not start with a comma.

 ### 17.6 Strings Concatenation